Advertiser Disclosure

 701 Pennsylvania Ave.
 NW, Washington, D.C.
 20004

-The United States Navy Memorial is located on the famous Pennsylvania Avenue and was founded to honor and recognize the men and women of the American Sea Services, both past, and present.
-This imposing building is one of the most visited destinations in the city of Washington and visitors come to learn more about the heritage and culture of the Sea Services.
+The United States Navy Memorial is on Pennsylvania Avenue and was founded to honor and recognize the men and women of the Navy, past and present.
+This imposing building is one of the most visited destinations in the city of Washington, and visitors come to learn more about the Navy’s heritage and culture.

 The memorial offers an extensive schedule of exhibits and programs.
 Visitors can also take in a movie in the state of the art theater, add their names to the Navy Log, or explore the large commemorative plaza with its granite map of the world and the famous Stanly Bleifield statue of The Lone Sailor.